Anthony-Calderaro/calderarrow/README.md

 - [Redesign](https://adityatelange.github.io/hugo-PaperMod/archives/) the cards for each blog post
 - Add Word counts to them as well
 - work on the toc, tag, bottom nav in [title.js]
-- Better UX on quotes
+- Better UX on quotes (and consistent ems or dashes)
 - SASS or globals for CSS variables
 - Implement a better search device.
 Maybe SOLR?
 - Check accessibilty of hyperlink colors